-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: TBD

 Volvo’s first series-produced electric car is an evolution of the XC40, its entry-level model.
-It takes everything we love about the XC40, including an elegant design and a well-thought-out interior, and wraps it around a battery-powered drivetrain that consists of two electric motors (one per axle) that join forces to deliver 402 horsepower.
-Range should check in right above 200 miles, and quick-charging technology will allow motorists to zap the battery pack to 80 percent of its total capacity in about 40 minutes.
-Volvo will release additional details closer to the Recharge’s on-sale date, which hasn’t been set yet.
+It takes everything we love about the XC40, including an elegant design and a well-thought-out interior, and wraps it around a battery-powered drivetrain.
+The drivetrain consists of two electric motors (one per axle) that join forces to deliver 402 hp.
+The range clocks in above 200 miles, but quick-charging technology will allow motorists to zap the battery pack to 80% of its total capacity in about 40 minutes.
+Volvo promises to release additional details closer to the Recharge’s on-sale date, which is yet to be released.
 In the meantime, motorists can reserve one with a $1,000 deposit.

+Electric vehicles still have a long way to go toward becoming mainstream.
+But the above manufacturers want an E.V. in every driveway sooner rather than later.
+Even some of the top pre-selling models are still concepts at the moment.
+Still, there are options if you have the cash to throw down as a deposit.
+In the meantime, we’re ready and willing to take a concept for a test drive, if only the auto companies will let us.

 Editors' Recommendations